 A celebration of Eileen’s life and legacy will be held at McCulla Funeral Home in Westover (770 Fairmont Road) on January 11.
 Visitation and fellowship will be shared from 2pm to 4pm, with a service memorializing her life and faith at 4pm, given by her grandson-in-law and fellow Jehovah’s Witness, Wade Harvey.

 Goodnight, sweet Eileen.
 You have been, and always shall be, our queen.

-To plant a tree in memory of Eileen Berry, please visit Tribute Store
+To send flowers to the family of Eileen Berry, please visit Tribute Store